idea for another site:

 Polaris - Clark Ashton Smith, The Red World of Polaris.

 Procyon - John and Dorothy Cowey, Goma's Follicles (for Procyon IV); Edmund Cooper, Seed of Light (for Procyon II).
+The interstellar generation-ship in Brian Aldiss' Non-Stop has been to Procyon.

 Vega - James Blish, Earthman, Come Home features the sinister Vegan Orbital Fort; James H Schmitz, Agent of Vega - planet Jeltad; Jack Vance, the Demon Princes series (planets Aloysius, Boniface, Cuthbert); the friendly Hazers of Clifford Simak's Way Station come from Vega XXI; the general in Edmond Hamilton's Battle for the Stars has a home on Vega Four; and Vega figures largely as an advanced governing world in Heinlein's young-adult novel Have Spacesuit - Will Travel.
 An interesting non-organic intelligence inhabits the minerals of Vega Five in John Rackham's Computer's Mate.